(Last Updated on December 17, 2020)

-WARNING: Homeschooling may cause your schedule to look different than the rest of society which can lead to serious side effects such as nasty glares from strangers, self-doubt and upheaval of existing routines.
+WARNING: Homeschooling may cause your schedule to look different than the rest of society.
+This can lead to serious side effects such as nasty glares from strangers, self-doubt, and upheaval of existing routines.

 In many ways, my family’s daily and weekly routines are backward from our non-homeschooling friends.
 And guess what?

 At first I felt guilty when, after a full day of mom-kid school day interactions, we went to the park and I caught up on emails while the kids played.
-Other moms were catching up on what happened at school that day, laughing and engaging with their kids, while I just glanced up every few minutes to do a head count and make sure no one was bleeding.
+Other moms were catching up on what happened at school that day, laughing, and engaging with their kids.
+I just glanced up every few minutes to do a head count and make sure no one was bleeding.

 I noticed the same thing with our weekends.
 As a new homeschooling mom, I no longer had daily commutes on the train or even a lunch hour to recharge or get some “me time.”
 My kids were young, so I was lucky if I got a bathroom break to myself.
 While other parents cherished their weekend family togetherness time, I found myself wracked with mom guilt because I wanted my weekends to myself.

 Over time, I began to recognize that comparing myself and our schedule to others was holding us back from embracing the true freedom of scheduling that homeschooling offers.

 If you find yourself in the same situation, or if you’re just starting out, try thinking about your daily, weekly, monthly, and yearly routines with blinders on.
 That is, temporarily ignore what other families do and just think about what would work best for YOUR family.